rlarcombe/grabbit/README.md

 # Grabbit

 Grabbit is a simple URL scraper.
-It returns the best image(s) to represent the content on the page.
+It returns the best image(s) to represent the content on a given web page.
-Grabbit also returns the a Title, and Description for the page.
+Grabbit also returns a Title, and a Description for the page.

 This Gem was inspired by Facebook: When you share a URL on Facebook in a post, FB goes off in the background and pulls the title, description, and best thumbnail image(s) to accompany your post.

 This gem is a simple scraper to do the same.
+Have fun using it in your Rails App!

 ## Installation